H1B Visa

 Employer Applies for the PERM Labor Certification

-To begin, your employer must successfully apply for a Permanent Labor Certification in your name.
-This PERM certification will put your employer in the position to sponsor you for an employment-based Green Card, bringing you to the USA permanently.
+To begin working here, your employer must apply for a Permanent Labor Certification in your name.
+This PERM certification will allow your employer to sponsor you for an employment-based Green Card, permanently bringing you to the USA.

-On this form, your employer will need to set your wage and conclusively prove that they could not find a suitably qualified US candidate for your position.
+On this form, your employer must set your wage and prove that they could not find a suitable US candidate for your position.

 They must also complete an ETA 9809 form.
-This form confirms personal details about the employer, employee, any attorneys that are involved in the application, and the role.
+This form confirms personal details about the current employer, employee, attorneys involved in the application, and the role.

 Once you submit this application, you can expect to wait 6-18 months.